hbctraining/DGE_workshop/lessons/01_DGE_setup_and_overview.md

 ![deg1](../img/deg_methods2.png)

-**We will be using [DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8) for the DE analysis, and the analysis workflow is shown below in green.** After obtaining the counts associated with each gene, DESeq2 normalizes the count values to account for differences in library sizes and RNA composition between samples.
-Then, QC is performed at the gene and sample level prior to performing the differential expression analysis.
-We will go in-depth into each of these steps in the analysis workflow.
+**We will be using [DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8) for the DE analysis, and the analysis steps with DESeq2 are shown in the flowchart below in green**.
+DESeq2 first normalizes the count data to account for differences in library sizes and RNA composition between samples.
+Then, we will use the normalized counts to make some plots for QC at the gene and sample level.
+The final step is to use the appropriate functions from the DESeq2 package to perform the differential expression analysis.
+We will go in-depth into each of these steps in the following lessons.

 <img src="../img/deseq_workflow_full.png" width="200">

+***
+*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*